easeaico/pulse-go/docs/Methodology/RenalMethodology.md

 ##### Reabsorption Feedback

 Pressure natriuresis and diuresis are simulated in the %Renal model through reabsorption premeability modifiers.
 In the kidneys, as arterial pressure increases, shear stresses are developed along the cell walls.
 These stresses induce the release of nitric oxide, which is diffused downstream to the tubules of the nephron.
 This serves to decrease the sodium reabsorption rate through select entry pathways @cite navar1999kidney.
 This decrease in sodium resabsorptioin decreases the osmotic gradient along this fluid path, consequently leading to a coupled decrease in fluid reabsorption.
 The engine does not currently support nitric oxide, so we model this mechanism by coupling the fluid permeability characteristics of the tubules as function of arterial pressure.
 This allows for the connection to downstream pressure changes and sodium/water reabsorption.
-A second order polynomial (See Equation 7) is fit to the data taken from @cite guyton2006medical that scales the tubules' fluid permeability as a function of arterial pressure.
+A second order polynomial (See @equationref {kp}) is fit to the data taken from @cite guyton2006medical that scales the tubules' fluid permeability as a function of arterial pressure.
 This permeability then directly affects the resistance along the reabsorption pathway, leading to a decrease or increase in water/sodium transport.
 Diruetic administration can also inhibit the reabsorption by modifying the tubular lumen permeabilty as a function of plasma concentration of Furosemide, @ref DrugsMethodology.

 <center><a href="./plots/Renal/MAP_vs_UPR.jpg"><img src="./plots/Renal/MAP_vs_UPR.jpg" width="600"></a></center>
 <center>